How to Measure the ROI of SEO

 When should I measure SEO’s ROI?

-Generally, you’ll measure SEO’s ROI on a monthly, quarterly, and yearly basis.
+Generally, you’ll measure SEO’s ROI monthly, quarterly, and yearly.
 Since SEO is a long-term strategy and takes time to generate results, you probably won’t see a positive ROI in the first three to six months.
 After this initial period, SEO can start delivering a return — and continue providing one.

 How do I measure SEO’s ROI?